lakshitadodeja/Machine_Learning_Team_7/index.md

 **2. Unsupervised learning: results and discussion**

 We use the same metrics (precision, rcall, F1, accuracy) used to evaluate supervised learning.
+Here, the essay discourse information is converted to a one-hot encoding and concatenated to the Tf-idf vector prior to dimensionality reduction.
 Results for PCA-based feature selection and t-SNE based feature selection are presented next.

+* PCA

+* t-SNE

 ### Gantt Chart